 The date and time the tech is coming

 Any relevant procedures that the tech plans to carry out

-Aim to provide a concise description of the works.
-Surely, you want to be descriptive enough so they understand your plan.
-But please, do not bore them with lengthy text containing unnecessary technical details.
+Aim to provide a concise description of the works!
+You want to be descriptive enough so prospects understand your proposal.
+But you should avoid lengthy text with unnecessary technical details.

-Be clear and direct with the writing.
+Be clear and direct.
 Keep in mind that you’re writing to someone who probably does not have nearly as much industry knowledge as you do.

 Here’s an example of a plumbing job description:

 “On 3/14/2023 in the early afternoon (1:30-2:30 pm), Kevin will complete plumbing work at your home address.
 The job involves unclogging a bathtub drain on the second floor.
 Kevin will use hydro jetting to clear the clog.
 The process will take about 3 hours and includes the installation of drain cleaning equipment.”

 This section shows prospective customers you know what you’re doing, and lets them know who they should expect, should they accept your proposal.